 Dandruff is caused by dry skin and overactive sebaceous glands.
 These glands produce oil that clogs pores and makes them appear red or irritated.
-As a result, dead cells accumulate on the surface of the scalp, causing flaking.
+As a result, dead cells accumulate on the scalp’s surface, causing flaking.

-If you have a shaved head, you might assume that this will also remove dandruff from your life.
+If you have a shaved head, you might assume this will also remove dandruff from your life.
 Unfortunately, this is not always the case.
-Our lifestyle, our skin types, and sometimes just our genes can mean we may still suffer from dandruff even without our hair.
+Our lifestyle, skin types, and sometimes our genes can mean we may still suffer from dandruff even without our hair.

 This can be extremely frustrating and embarrassing.